Our Lady of Guadalupe offers the Sacrament of Reconciliation every Saturday from 9:00 – 10:00 AM.

 Is anyone without sin?
 The more I recognize that I am a sinner, the more I need Jesus in my life.
 Otherwise, if I am “Mr. Right” why do I need Jesus?
 At this point, who can say they do not need to hear these wonderful words, “I have forgiven you, I love you, go in peace and sin no more?”
 Who does not need forgiveness?
 We cannot be real Christians if we do not practice the sacrament of reconciliation.
 There we meet God, his mercy, and love.
 From this sacrament, when we hear the words of reconciliation, we fill our hearts with peace, mercy, and love.

 “May God, the Father of mercies, who through the death and resurrection of his Son reconciled the world to himself and poured forth the Holy Spirit for the remission of sins, grant you through the ministry of the Church pardon and peace.
 And I absolve you from your sins in the name of the Father, and of the Son, and of the Holy Spirit.”

 The gospel of Luke tells us that the prodigal son did not return to the father because of his repentance but because he was hungry.
 He realized that he has a father, then he turned back.
-Our reconciliation with God is a matter of seeing that we are His children and we cannot survive by our own in this world of darkness and sin.
-The sacrament of reconcilia-tion is a vital one: our return to God’s love relies in our power to answer like the prodigal son,
+Our reconciliation with God is a matter of seeing that we are His children and we cannot survive on our own in this world of darkness and sin.
+The sacrament of reconciliation is a vital one: our return to God’s love relies on our power to answer like the prodigal son,

 “I will arise and go to my father, and I will say to him, “Father, I have sinned against heaven and before you […] But while he was yet at a distance, his father saw him and had compassion, and ran and embraced him and kissed him. […]… for this my son was dead, and is alive again; he was lost, and is found.’
 And they began to make merry.”
 (Lk 15: 18:20-24)